khorosh1lov/CSI-244W24_GuidedActivity4/README.md

 This repository is a part of CSI-244 at Renton Technical College.

-## Guided Activity 4 - Client Side: AJAX, Fetch, AXIOS Requests
+## Guided Activity 4 - Client Side: Fetch
 1. Clone this repository to your machine.
 2. Open the repository in Visual Studio code and follow the instructions below.